Chief Secretary Visits Election Control Room In Quetta - UrduPoint

 Chief Secretary Visits Election Control Room In Quetta

-Balochistan Chief Secretary Shakeel Qadir Khan on Tuesday visited the Election Control Room established in the Information Technology (IT) Department to review measures for general election in the province

-QUETTA, (UrduPoint / Pakistan Point News - 6th Feb, 2024) Balochistan Chief Secretary Shakeel Qadir Khan on Tuesday visited the Election Control Room established in the Information Technology (IT) Department to review measures for general election in the province.
+QUETTA, (UrduPoint / Pakistan Point News - 8th Feb, 2024) Balochistan Chief Secretary Shakeel Qadir Khan on Thursday visited the Election Control Room to review measures of the ongoing election process.

-He also chaired a high-level meeting in connection with fair, transparent and peaceful elections in the province.

-Provincial Election Commissioner Muhammad Farid Afridi, Additional Chief Secretary Home Zahid Saleem, IG Police Abdul Khaliq Sheikh, Secretary IT Ayaz Mandukhel, Secretary Local Government Noor Ahmad Pirkani and Commissioner Quetta Division Hamza Shafqaat, Commissioners, DIGs, Deputy Commissioners, SSPs also participated in the meeting.
+He said that the voting process was going on smoothly in the province saying that he was also monitoring the process in the province.

+All the arrangements in the polling stations have been reviewed, he said, adding that the election process was being continued under the supervision of District Election Commissioner and RO headed by the District Returning Officer.

 Recent Stories